vvviiimmm/vvviiimmm.github.io/_posts/2018-02-17-catamorphisms-and-falgebras.md

 > 🤨, but what’s the point?
 You just applying an argument to a function?

-That’s because it’s notReallyCata.
-The real cata function is generic and does not depend on any particular data structure or evaluator function.
-See, creation of a recursive data structure and then folding over it is a common pattern that cata tries to generalize.
+That’s because it’s `notReallyCata`.
+The real `cata` function is generic and does not depend on any particular data structure or evaluator function.
+See, creation of a recursive data structure and then folding over it is a common pattern that `cata` tries to generalize.
 > Ok, then how the real cata looks like?

 ```haskell